Pain Management Unit

 • be semi-ambulant.
 Clinic has no stretcher access

-• have an ongoing persistant pain (greater than 3 to 6 months).
+• have an ongoing persistent pain (greater than 3 to 6 months)

 Clinics: